 The Extra Bonus of Continuing Education

-For the NASM CPT trainers, this is not just a way to create more knowledge but also to expand their professional development and what services they can offer to their clients to better their lives and achieve their health and fitness goals.
+For the NASM CPT trainers, this is not just a way to create more knowledge but also to expand their professional development and what services they can offer to their clients to better their lives and achieve their wellness goals.

 How Do I Get NASM Certified?

 You will need to complete a few steps to get your NASM certification.
 These include taking the online course and passing the final exam.

 The following criteria will walk you through the required steps to get your NASM Certified Personal Trainer certification.

 - You must have your high school diploma or GED

 - Complete a personal training course from NASM

 - Obtain your AED certification